anthonyhamilton360/ActiveDirectoryLab/README.md

 </p>
 <p>
 In the Networking Tab select the Active-DirectoryVnet.
-Other settinfgs should be left as is.
+Other settings should be left as is.
 </p>
 <br />